slevithan/oniguruma-parser/src/optimizer/README.md

 Benefits:

-- Optimized regexes are smaller; good for minification.
+- Optimized regexes are shorter; good for minification.
 - Optimized regexes may be easier to read.
-- Some optimizations may improve performance.
+- Some optimizations may improve performance and reduce the risk of ReDoS.

-The optimizer isn't singly focused on minification, although that is its primary purpose.
-It attempts to optimize both pattern length and the performance of resulting regexes, while avoiding changes that might reduce the pattern length in some contexts but be problematic in others (e.g. by triggering edge case Oniguruma bugs).
+The optimizer isn't solely concerned with minification, although that's its primary purpose.
+It attempts to optimize both pattern length and performance, while avoiding transformations that might shorten the pattern in some contexts but be problematic in others (e.g., by triggering edge case Oniguruma bugs).
 In rare cases, results might be slightly longer than the input.

 ## Import